 3. Take red or blue permanent market and color the outside of the water bottle and the inside of the cap.

 4. Cut strips down the side of the bottle, but don’t go too far down.

-5. Take spatula or something heat resistant to keep hold some of the strips down.
-Bend them on the edge of the table and holding down the strips, quickly heat with heat gun, just until they bend and are set.
+5. Take a spatula or something heat resistant to keep hold some of the strips down.
+Bend them on the edge of the table and holding down the strips, quickly heat with a heat gun, just until they bend and are set.
 It’s a very short shot with the heat gun.
 Do that around the whole bottle.